skyzhma/CSCI596_Parallel_KMeans/README.md

 # use -k to specify the number of clusters
 ```
-## Running Jos on CARC
+## Running Jobs on CARC
 Modify the setting the submit the job
 ```
 sbatch kmeans.sl
 ```

 #  Results
-* Compare the performance of Sequential implementation with the OpenMP implementation with various size of dataset as input.
+* Compare the performance of sequential implementation with the OpenMP/MPI/Hybrid implementation with various size of dataset as input.
-* Compare the performance of OpenMP implementations with different number of thread settings.
+* Compare the performance of OpenMP implementations with different number of threads.
+* Compare the performance of MPI implementations with different number of processes.
-* Compare the performance of MPI+OpenMP implementation with different number of node settings and various size of datasets.
+* Compare the performance of hybrid implementation with different number of node setting and various size of datasets.

+## Authors

+If you have any questions, feel free to reach out via zhihaoma@usc.edu.